IronCoreLabs/ironoxide-cli/README.md

 IronOxide CLI is used by running `ironoxide-cli`, followed by your desired subcommands and options.
 You can see all the available subcommands by running `ironoxide-cli -h`.
-Subcommands are currently broken into two categories: user commands and group commands.
+Subcommands are currently broken into three categories: user commands, group commands, and file commands.

 ### User Commands